SO(4,1) Yang-Mills theory of quantum gravity: Experiments and Observations

 \subsection{Post-Newtonian Equations of Motion}

 The binary pulsar system B1913+16 discovered in 1974 provided one of the first tests of strong field general relativity \cite{Will:2006}.
-Because of the regular radio pulses of the star which is orbiting a relatively inert body such as a dead pulsar, henceforth called the companion body, allowed extremely precise measurements of the pulsar's orbit, the small deviations of the orbit from Kepler's laws can be measured, including orbital damping caused by gravitational radiation, which is a higher order effect than orbital precession \cite{Will:2006}.
-Observation of this system over the past thirty-five years have only increased the accuracy of the measurements.
-Recently, the double binary pulsar system PSR J0737-3039A/B with two active pulsars orbiting each other has been observed providing even greater confirmation of GR's predictions \cite{Kramer:2006}.
-The following demonstrates that the field equations of Sec. \ref{sec:yangmills} also predict the observations of these pulsar systems.
+Because the regular radio pulses of the star, orbiting a relatively inert body, possibly a dead pulsar, allowed precise measurements of the pulsar's orbit, the small deviations of the two body orbit from Kepler's laws can be measured, including orbital damping caused by gravitational radiation, which is a higher order effect than orbital precession \cite{Will:2006}.
+Observations of this system over the past thirty-five years have increased the accuracy of the measurements.
+Recently, the double binary pulsar system PSR J0737-3039A/B with two active pulsars orbiting each other has provided even greater precision \cite{Kramer:2006}.
+The following demonstrates that the field equations of Sec. \ref{sec:yangmills} agree with the observations of these pulsar systems.

-Although it is not a metric theory, its close resemblance to a metric allows the G-field to be expressed in a form similar to PPN form.
-Therefore, in this section, I apply this framework to show that the many-body equations of motion agree with those of general relativity up to first post-Newtonian corrections.
 The parameterized post-Newtonian (PPN) equations of motion of gravity are the primary vehicle by which not only different theories of gravity (including GR) are compared but provide the equations for predicting the motion of two or more gravitating bodies.
 Tests of these equations include the measurement of planetary motion within the Solar system for weak fields and binary pulsar precession and gravitational radiation for stronger fields \cite{Misner:1973} \cite{Will:1993}.

-For a binary pulsar system the relevant metric in the post-Newtonian coordinate system for general relativity is (\cite{Will:1993}, 11.52) with $m_1$ and $m_2$ being the masses of the bodies and ${\vec x}_1$ and ${\vec x}_2$ their positions in the appropriate harmonic coordinate system.
-From the relaxed field equations (\ref{eqn:relaxed}), where
+For a binary pulsar system the GR metric in the post-Newtonian coordinate system for general relativity is (\cite{Will:1993}, 11.52) where $\epsilon$ is a small parameter such that $v/c\sim \epsilon$ and $GM/c^2r\sim\epsilon^2$ with $m_1$ and $m_2$ being the masses of the bodies and ${\vec x}_1$ and ${\vec x}_2$ their positions in the appropriate harmonic coordinate system.
+Because GR satisfies SEP the self-gravitation of the two bodies along with their motion can be included in their masses and they can be modelled as test bodies with the geodesic equation.

+The same method used to derive the GR metric can be used on the relaxed field equations of the Yang-Mills theory (\ref{eqn:relaxed}).
+The calculations are somewhat involved and are included in Appendix \ref{sec:appendix}.
+They result in the following potential: